 1. Soak them in a bowl of cold lemon water.
 This is better than squeezing the lemon juice directly on the fruit, unless you don't mind the fruit tasting really lemony.
 Mix 1 tablespoon of lemon juice per 1 cup of water.

 2. Soak them in a bowl of cold salt water.
-Not too much salt, or it effects the taste of the fruit.
+Not too much salt, or it affects the taste of the fruit.
 Dissolve 1/2 teaspoon of salt per 1 quart (4 cups) of water.

 3. Soak them in a bowl of Sprite, 7-Up, or a similar lemon-lime, carbonated soda.
 (Note: Most soft drinks contains artificial ingredients and high-fructose corn syrup, so this isn't the healthiest option...but it works.)